waronculture/System-Reboot/README.md

 Contribute to the Project:

 An open-source project from "War on culture".
 If you are willing, I encourage you to share your updated, scaled files and attachment designs back to the project.
-This is how we can collaboratively build a new fashion system, one season at a time.
+This is how we can collaboratively build a new fashion system.

 ![alt text](images/WOC-50.jpg)
 ![alt text](images/WOC_1.jpg)